 Similarly, microorganisms are involved in infections, but the normal components of our "microbiota" (the microbial species always present on and within our bodies such as the commensals in the intestines) also contribute to health, because they are needed for normal development of immune responses and they have a large effect on chronic diseases such as diabetes and obesity.

-The broad interests of faculty members in this area also intersect with themes in other research emphasis tracks within MCB as well as the Health Science Research Institute (HSRI).
+The broad interests of faculty members in this group also intersect with themes in other research emphasis tracks within MCB as well as the Health Science Research Institute (HSRI).

 Professor Miriam Barlow